spxbhuhb/adaptive/doc/internals/layout.md

 - proposed, if not unbound
 - `max(child.instructedLeft + child.finalWidth)` + surrounding

-#### Horizontal Flow
+#### Flow Box

-The horizontal flow box places the children in rows.
+The flow box places the children in rows, opens new row when horizontal size reached.

 **bound** horizontally